 - ✓ Be clear what specimens or samples are to be collected and what research or other activities will be carried out on them.
 This includes any (oral or other) traditional knowledge associated (TKaGR) with the GR; if TKaGR is to be accessed, this should be reflected during negotiations and addressed in agreements, since TKaGR is also covered by ABS requirements and the Nagoya Protocol. - ✓ When entering into negotiations for research agreements with partner institutions in Providing Countries, it is advisable to refer to the CETAF Code of Conduct, including the Best Practices (Annex 1). and the Statement of Use (Annex 2) where appropriate.
 The CETAF Glossary of terms (Annex 5) can be helpful to establish a common understanding of terms in bilateral contracts between both research institutions.
-Established research collaborations and a signed Memorandum of Understanding (MoU) often are a prerequisite before the start of official negotiations with Competent Authorities of Providing Countries. - Before negotiating MoUs or access conditions with Competent Authorities, be clear what general conditions are required by your institution, and ensure that agreements meet them.
-If such conditions cannot be met (e.g. sequencing, loans or transfers to third parties not permitted), be prepared to work in a different country. - ✓ Use the CETAF "Use of Biological Material" document (Code of Conduct, Annex 2) for providing to the local authorities for information. - ✓ Where necessary identify the activities of subcontractors (e.g. for external barcoding) and partners based outside your institution, and include these in all final agreements where relevant.
+Established research collaborations and a signed Memorandum of Understanding (MoU) often are a prerequisite before the start of official negotiations with Competent Authorities of Providing Countries. - ✓ Before negotiating MoUs or access conditions with Competent Authorities, be clear what general conditions are required by your institution, and ensure that agreements meet them.
+If such conditions cannot be met (e.g. sequencing, loans or transfers to third parties not permitted), be prepared to work in a different country. - ✓ Use the CETAF "Use of Biological Material" document (Code of Conduct, Annex 2) for providing to the local authorities for information.

-78) For example, NHMUK requires Memoranda of Cooperation to be signed by the Director of Science, but individual staff may be permitted to sign collecting permits (PIC and MAT) in Providing Countries.
+Por example, NHMUK requires Memoranda of Cooperation to be signed by the Director of Science, but individual staff may be permitted to sign collecting permits (PIC and MAT) in Providing Countries.
 They also have a Registrar with the responsibility of overseeing all legal agreements and providing advice to staff.